soulspace-org/overarch/doc/usage.md

 * [PlantUML Plugin for Leiningen](https://github.com/vbauer/lein-plantuml)

+### GraphViz
+The concept view can be exported as a concept map to a GraphViz *.dot file.

+#### Rendering GraphViz diagrams
+For GraphViz there are a few Visual Studio Code  extensions available that allow previews of the generated Graphviz files.

+### Markdown
+Markdown is used to render textual representations of the views.
+You can use converters to generate other formats like HTML or PDF from markdown.

 ### Structurizr (*experimental*)
 Structurizr is a tool set created by Simon Brown.
-The structurizr export creates a workspace with the loaded model and views.
+The Structurizr export creates a workspace with the loaded model and views.
+As Structurizr currently only supports the C4 architecture model and views, only these will be included in the Structurizr workspace.

 Command Line Interface